Railway Stations & Public Houses

 Wellington Inn station opened 1850 as a temporary terminus

-of the Dublin & Belfast Junction railway, located near the
+of the Dublin & Belfast Junction railway, where passengers

 Bank is the name of the long gradient of the railway rising from

-Dundalk and passing the site of the inn.
+Dundalk and passing the site of the station.

 - Welsh Harp